-As the calendar changes from August to September, we're reminded that it's time pull the sweaters out of the closet, grab a pumpkin spice dessert of some sort, and get ready to delve into our favorite fall activities.
+As the calendar changes from August to September, we're reminded that it's time to pull the sweaters out of the closet, grab a pumpkin spice dessert of some sort, and get ready to delve into our favorite fall activities.
 Wondering where to begin?
 Read on for some great travel ideas, then start planning now to visit the Adirondacks and truly experience an awesome autumn getaway.

 Fall Touring Ideas:

-With time still in our favor, there is a chance to plan a spectacular fall getaway.
+With time still in your favor, there is a chance to plan a spectacular fall getaway.
 The only question is, how do you want to tour — by land, by sea, or by air?

 Getting up above the leaves for a bird's eye view of the Adirondacks is always a sight to see.
 But once the landscape gets fully engulfed with the flaming bright colors of fall an aerial tour becomes an absolute must!

 - Float plane ride, anyone?
 Talk about the perfect combination of water and breathtaking vistas.
 Both Inlet and Long Lake have seaplane operations that are ready and waiting to take you on a tour of a lifetime.
-If you do get the opportunity to go, please take my advice: don't watch the entire ride through the viewfinder on your camera.
-While a few pictures are of course a must, also make sure to sit back and enjoy the ride!
+If you do get the opportunity to go, please take my advice: Don't watch the entire ride through the viewfinder on your camera.
+While a few pictures are, of course, a must, also make sure to sit back and enjoy the ride!

 Okay, well maybe not a "sea" per se, but boasting over 3,000 lakes and ponds, the Adirondacks are definitely not lacking when it comes to water.
 Consider taking a fall foliage tour by water, and capture the magic as the reflection of the warm-colored leaves scatter and contrast off the cool blue hues of the water.

 - Take a relaxing fall paddling or fishing trip into the unspoiled Adirondack backcountry.